Background pattern

 • Severe skin reactions

-Severe skin reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis (NET), and generalized acute pustular psoriasis (PEGA) and drug reaction with eosinophilia and systemic symptoms (DRESS or hypersensitivity syndrome) have been reported with the use of moxifloxacino.
+Severe skin reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis (TEN), and acute generalized exanthematous pustulosis (AGEP), and drug reaction with eosinophilia and systemic symptoms (DRESS or drug hypersensitivity syndrome) have been reported with the use of moxifloxacin.

-• SSJ / NET may initially appear on the trunk as red, ring-shaped spots or circular patches often with central blisters.
-They may also appear as ulcers in the mouth, throat, nose, genitals, and eyes (red and swollen eyes).
-These severe skin eruptions often precede fever and/or flu-like symptoms.
-The eruptions may progress to generalized skin peeling and life-threatening complications.
+• SSJ/TEN may initially appear on the trunk as reddish target-like lesions or circular patches often with central blisters.
+Ulcers may also appear in the mouth, throat, nose, genitals, and eyes (red and swollen eyes).
+These severe skin rashes are often preceded by fever and/or flu-like symptoms.
+The rashes can progress to widespread skin peeling and life-threatening complications.

-• PEGA appears at the beginning of treatment as a red, scaly, and generalized rash with subcutaneous nodules and blisters accompanied by fever.
+• AGEP appears at the start of treatment as a red, scaly, and widespread rash with bumps under the skin and blisters accompanied by fever.
 The most common location: mainly localized in skin folds, trunk, and upper limbs.

-• DRESS initially appears with flu-like symptoms and a rash on the face, followed by a widespread rash with high body temperature, elevated liver enzyme levels in blood tests, and increased eosinophil levels and enlarged lymph nodes.
+• Drug reaction with eosinophilia and systemic symptoms (DRESS) initially appears with pseudo-flu-like symptoms and a rash on the face, later, a widespread rash appears with high body temperature, increased liver enzyme levels in blood tests, and increased eosinophilia and lymph node enlargement.

-If you develop a severe skin rash or any of these skin symptoms, stop taking moxifloxacino and contact your doctor or seek immediate medical attention.
+If you develop a severe rash or any of these skin symptoms, stop taking moxifloxacin and contact your doctor or seek medical attention immediately.

-In rare cases, you may experiencenervous system damage (neuropathy)such as pain, burning, tingling, numbness, and/or weakness, especially in feet and legs or hands and arms.
-If this occurs, stop taking Moxifloxacino Kabi and immediately inform your doctor to prevent the development of a potentially irreversible disorder.
+In rare cases, you may experience nerve damage symptoms (neuropathy)such as pain, burning, tingling, numbness, and/or weakness, especially in feet and legs or hands and arms.
+If this happens, stop taking Moxifloxacino Kabi and inform your doctor immediately to prevent the development of a potentially irreversible disorder.

-• You may developdiarrheaduring or after taking antibiotics, including Moxifloxacino Kabi.
-If the diarrhea is severe or persistent, or if you notice blood or mucus in the stool, interrupt Moxifloxacino Kabi immediately and consult your doctor.
-In these situations, do not take medications that slow down or stop intestinal movement.
+• You may develop diarrheaduring or after taking antibiotics, including Moxifloxacino Kabi.
+If the diarrhea is severe or persistent, or if you notice blood or mucus in your stool, stop taking Moxifloxacino Kabi immediately and consult your doctor.
+In these situations, you should not take medications that interrupt or slow down intestinal movement.

-• If you experience sudden and intense pain in the abdomen, chest, or back, which may be symptoms of aortic dissection or aneurysm, go to the emergency room immediately.
-You may be at increased risk if you are receiving systemic corticosteroids.
+• If you feel a sudden and severe pain in the abdomen, chest, or back, which can be symptoms of aortic dissection or aneurysm, go to the emergency room immediately.
+The risk may increase if you are receiving systemic corticosteroid treatment.

-• If you start experiencing sudden onset of shortness of breath, especially when lying down, or if you notice swelling in the ankles, feet, or abdomen or palpitations (sensation of rapid or irregular heartbeat), inform your doctor immediately.
+• If you start experiencing sudden shortness of breath, especially when lying down, or if you notice swelling in your ankles, feet, or abdomen, or the appearance of heart palpitations (feeling of rapid or irregular heartbeat), you should inform your doctor immediately.

-• The risk of heart problems may increase with increasing doses and infusion rates into your veins.
+• The risk of heart problems may increase with the increase in dose and infusion rate into your veins.

-• If you are an elderly person and have kidney problems, be careful to ensure adequate fluid intake, as dehydration may increase the risk of kidney failure.
+• If you are elderly and have kidney problems, be careful to drink enough fluids, as dehydration can increase the risk of kidney failure.

-• Quinolone antibiotics may increase the skin's sensitivity to sunlight or UV.
-You should avoid prolonged exposure to sunlight or direct sunlight and not use sunbeds or any type of UV lamp during Moxifloxacino Kabi administration (see section 4.
-Adverse reactions).
+• Quinolone antibiotics may increase the sensitivity of your skin to sunlight or UV light.
+You should avoid prolonged exposure to sunlight or direct sunlight and should not use sunbeds or any type of UV lamp during treatment with Moxifloxacino Kabi (see section 4.
+Possible side effects).

-• There is limited experience with the use of intravenous/oral sequential Moxifloxacino Kabi in the treatment of hospital-acquired pneumonia.
+• There is limited experience regarding the use of Moxifloxacino Kabi intravenous/oral sequential treatment for the treatment of lung infections (pneumonia) acquired outside the hospital.

-• The efficacy of Moxifloxacino Kabi has not been established in the treatment of severe burns, deep tissue infections, or diabetic foot infections with osteomyelitis (bone marrow infections).
+• The efficacy of Moxifloxacino Kabi has not been established in the treatment of severe burns, deep tissue infections, and diabetic foot infections with osteomyelitis (bone marrow infections).

-Fluoroquinolone or quinolone antibacterial medications, including Moxifloxacino Kabi, have been associated with rare but severe adverse effects, some of which were of long duration (persistent for months or years), incapacitating, or potentially irreversible.
-This includes tendon pain, muscle and joint pain in the upper and lower limbs, difficulty walking, abnormal sensations such as pins and needles, numbness, tingling, or burning, sensory disorders such as decreased vision, taste, smell, and hearing, depression, memory impairment, intense fatigue, and severe sleep disorders.
+Antibacterial medicines that contain fluoroquinolones or quinolones, including Moxifloxacino Kabi, have been associated with very rare but serious side effects, some of which were long-lasting (persistent for months or years), disabling, or potentially irreversible.
+This includes pain in the tendons, muscles, and joints of the upper and lower limbs, difficulty walking, abnormal sensations such as pins and needles, tingling, prickling, numbness, or burning (paresthesia), sensory disorders such as decreased vision, taste, smell, and hearing, depression, decreased memory, intense fatigue, and severe sleep disorders.

-If you experience any of these adverse effects after taking Moxifloxacino Kabi, contact your doctor immediately before continuing treatment.
-You and your doctor will decide whether to continue or discontinue treatment, considering also the use of an antibiotic from another class.
+If you experience any of these side effects after taking Moxifloxacino Kabi, contact your doctor immediately before continuing treatment.
+You and your doctor will decide whether to continue or not the treatment, also considering the use of an antibiotic from another class.

 Children and adolescents

-When receiving treatment with Moxifloxacino Kabi, you should be aware of the following:
+When you receive treatment with Moxifloxacino Kabi, you should keep in mind the following

-If you are taking Moxifloxacino Kabi, along with other medications that affect the heart, there is a higher risk of heart rhythm disorders.
-Therefore, do not take Moxifloxacino Kabi at the same time as the following medications:
+If you are using Moxifloxacino Kabi, along with other medicines that affect the heart, there is a greater risk that heart rhythm disorders may occur.
+Therefore, you should not take Moxifloxacino Kabi at the same time as the following medicines:

-• antiarrhythmic medications (e.g., quinidine, hydroquinidine, disopyramide, amiodarone, sotalol, dofetilide, ibutilide),
+• medicines that belong to the class of antiarrhythmics (e.g., quinidine, hydroquinidine, disopyramide, amiodarone, sotalol, dofetilide, ibutilide),

-• antipsychotics (e.g., phenothiazines, pimozide, sertindole, haloperidol, sulpiride),
+• antipsychotics (e.g., phenothiazines, pimozide, sertindole, haloperidol, sultopride),

 • tricyclic antidepressants, some antimicrobials (e.g., saquinavir, sparfloxacin, intravenous erythromycin, pentamidine, antimalarials, particularly halofantrine),